mjzmaddox/Maddox/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the __JUMPBOX___ machine can accept connections from the Internet.
+Only the JUMPBOX machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 “PUBLIC IP HERE”
-- _TODO: Add whitelisted IP addresses_

 Machines within the network can only be accessed by _JUMPBOX / 10.0.0.4____.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_